Top takeaways from day one of the 2024 Democratic National Convention

 He concluded by praising Harris as a friend and colleague with “enormous integrity”.

-“Selecting Kamala was the very first decision that I made when I became our nominee,” he said, harkening back to his 2020 campaign.
+“Selecting Kamala was the very first decision that I made when I became our nominee,” Biden said, harkening back to his 2020 campaign.
 “And it was the best decision I made my whole career.”

 “We saved democracy in 2020.
 And now we must save it again in 2024.”